|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 W/AG F/O Charles William Vincent, 404757 (POW, executed 11-25-43, MIA) London, UK

-At approximately 04:00 hours the target was located and at 04:02 hours the formation attacked.
-Beaufort A9-244 remained with the formation up until the time of the attack but was not heard or seen after that.
-In fact, this Beaufort ditched and the entire crew was captured by the Japanese.
+At approximately 4:00am, the target was located and at 4:02am the formation attacked.
+Beaufort A9-244 remained with the formation until the time of the attack but was not heard or seen after that.
+In fact, this Beaufort ditched and the entire crew survived.

 Fates of the Crew

-On November 25, 1943 F/O Charles Vincent and W/O John Bailey were executed and buried in a mass grave on Matupi Island.
+On November 25, 1943 F/O Vincent and W/O Bailey were executed and buried in a mass grave on Matupi Island.

 On January 14, 1944 a group of 17 prisoners were taken from the camp including F/Lt.
 Geoffrey Vincent were executed and buried in a mass grave on Matupi Island.
 During 1950, their bodies were found in a mass grave at Matupi Island and identified and recovered.